DogepartyXDP/Documentation/Developers/API.md

 **create_dogepay(order_match_id)**

-Create and (optionally) broadcast a BTCpay message, to settle an Order Match for which you owe BTC.
+Create and (optionally) broadcast a DOGEpay message, to settle an Order Match for which you owe DOGE.

 **Parameters:**
   * **source** (*string*): The source address of the dogepay transaction.